7th July, 2017

 In a season five of South Park, Eric Cartman purchases an amusement park for the sole purpose of kicking everybody out – so he could enjoy the rides alone.

 He even goes as far as producing ads telling people they couldn’t come.

 Soon, the exclusivity created led to more demand for the park than ever before.

 Other businesses start to adopt the “You can’t come!” method and Cartman is hailed as a genius by business analysts – despite being anything but.

-You don’t need to do anything quite so dramatic as messing with your supply numbers or literally kicking everybody out of your business – but there are some practical ways to harness some the principles in play.
+You don’t need to do anything quite so dramatic as messing with your supply numbers or literally kicking everybody out of your business, but there are some practical ways to harness these principles.

 In each case, it’s very important that the shortage in your stock is legitimate or you may draw the ire of the watchdog.

 One of the things you’ll now see on many eCommerce sites is a counter down the bottom of the page letting customers know exactly how much of a particular item is available.